Chicago Tribune

 This article was originally featured in the Aurora Beacon-News

-Aurora, Ill. – Friday, Jan 27, 2023 – The key theme for the new Habitat Green subdivision planned for Aurora’s far West Side can be summed up in one word – affordability.
+Aurora, Ill. – The key theme for the new Habitat Green subdivision planned for Aurora’s far West Side can be summed up in one word – affordability.

 The goal of its planners is make the 17-house Habitat for Humanity subdivision “an affordable and resilient community,” while achieving energy efficiency, said Meena Beyers, vice president of Community and Business Development for Nicor, which serves 2.3 million customers in northern Illinois with natural gas.

 Nicor is part of the planning for the development, which will be done by Habitat for Humanity.
 The company not only granted Habitat some of the money for the estimated $5.5 million project, it will provide natural gas heat for houses that will include many green elements, with the idea that the homes will be net zero as far as energy use.
+Net zero means that the subdivision will use only as much energy, overall, as it generates.
+It is a carbon neutral situation that can be achieved by combining natural gas and electric resources, officials said.